ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 alt: Leslie the rhino swimming in the pool.
 sidebarDepth: 2
 summaryPoints:
+  - Understand why account abstraction will make Ethereum easier to use
-  - Learn about upcoming changes to how users interact with Ethereum
+  - Learn about upcoming changes to how users will interact with Ethereum
   - Read why account abstraction will help users to secure their assets
-  - Understand why account abstraction will make Ethereum easier to use
 ---

-Today, users interact with Ethereum using "Externally Owned Accounts" (EOAs).
+Today, users interact with Ethereum using **externally owned accounts (EOAs)**.
 These are the only entities that can initiate a transaction or execute functions in smart contracts, and they pay gas fees in ETH whenever those transactions change Ethereum's state.
 Account abstraction aims to relax this constraint to allow smart contract wallets to initiate transactions too.
 This allows users to flexibly program more security and better user experiences into their accounts.

 Account abstraction is an upgrade that makes smart contract wallets first-class citizens, natively supported on Ethereum.
 Those smart contract wallets unlock many benefits for the user, including: